Planar $W^{1,\,1}$-extension domains: Piecewise hyperbolic geodesics and cut-points

 \section{Piecewise hyperbolic geodesics and cut-points}

 Recall that we relied on a hyperbolic triangulation of the complementary domain in the construction of our extension operator in the Jordan case.
-In order to obtain a suitable variant of this for the (strongly quasiconvex) exterior of our simply connected domain, we need a counterpart of exterior hyperbolic geodesics.
+In order to obtain a suitable variant of this for the (strongly quasiconvex) complement of our simply connected domain, we need a counterpart of hyperbolic geodesics used in the triangulation.